pre63/pbn/content/hilltopsnewspaper.com/articles/coding-bootcamps-in-africa-tech-skills-surge.md

 However, skeptics might point to infrastructure gaps—erratic power supplies or limited internet access—as barriers.
 Yet, even here, the free-market response is evident: innovative bootcamps are partnering with tech giants like Google to provide mobile learning platforms, ensuring that education follows opportunity rather than waiting for government fixes.
 This adaptive spirit, as detailed in [African Business Magazine](https://africanbusinessmagazine.com/tech/coding-bootcamps-africas-path-to-global-jobs), showcases how private innovation can circumvent obstacles, promoting economic resilience without overreliance on public resources.

 ![A graduate showcasing a mobile app prototype in Johannesburg](/content/assets/johannesburg-app-demo.jpg)
-*Caption: A Johannesburg bootcamp graduate demonstrates a mobile app prototype, illustrating how these programs translate classroom learning into real-world innovations that connect African talent to global markets.*
+*A Johannesburg bootcamp graduate demonstrates a mobile app prototype, illustrating how these programs translate classroom learning into real-world innovations that connect African talent to global markets.*

 ## Evidence and Broader Implications: A Path to Global Integration